Desire Of My Soul

 2. Part 2: We’ll peer into God’s intro line using a more wide-angled lens, like when a film moves in for an intimate closeup.
 And there’s an optional sidebar post to pause and consider His many unfolding “beginnings” examples.

-3. Part 3a and Part 3b: We’ll continue the story dig and consider some compelling connections between the Genesis 1 in the Tanakh (Jewish Bible/”Old Testament”) and the New Testament.
+3. Part 3a and Part 3b: We’ll continue the story dig and consider some compelling connections bridging Genesis 1 in the Tanakh (Jewish Bible/”Old Testament”) and the New Testament.

 GENESIS 1:1 INTENT